Thaldb/Lab-1-PUBH6854/AI_USAGE.md

 ```

 Codex checked the course instructions and rubric and explained that a toy project is a small example used to prove that the setup works.
 It suggested using one fake patient CSV for both languages.
 I chose to use this idea because it was similar to the Week 1 practical and made the correct results easy to calculate by hand.

+Since I do not have experience creating anything in GitHub, using Codex as somewhat of a pocket tutor was a huge accelerant for me to get acquainted with what the workflow looks like in practice to interact with GitHub.
+I am doing my absolute best to strike the balance between using AI tools the right way, and to me that is to help while simultaneously finding the right questions to ask so I can learn faster.